-- This Client Asset Assurance Standard (Standard) establishes requirements and provides guidance for CASS auditors reporting to the Financial Conduct Authority (FCA) in accordance with its SUP (Supervision) rules in respect of engagements that involve evaluating and reporting on a regulated firm's (firm) compliance with the FCA's CASS (Client Asset) rules and other relevant to the holding of client assets. - 2.
+- This Client Asset Assurance Standard (Standard) establishes requirements and provides guidance for CASS auditors reporting to the Financial Conduct Authority (FCA) in accordance with its SUP (Supervision Manual) rules in respect of engagements that involve evaluating and reporting on a regulated firm's (firm) compliance with the FCA's CASS (Client Asset) rules and other rules relevant to the holding of client assets. - 2.
 Arising from the nature of insolvency law, client asset protection (including the CASS rules) is structured on the basis of the legal entities that hold client assets rather than in the context of the business structures (e.g. a consolidated group) within which a legal entity operates.
 This Standard, therefore, is applicable to the CASS audit of each firm that is required to have a CASS audit pursuant to SUP 3. - 3.
 If client assets are transferred to another legal entity such as a sub-custodian or third party administrator the CASS auditor will need to have a clear understanding regarding which client assets are within the scope of the CASS rules on which it has a responsibility to provide assurance and to report Breaches of those rules, where appropriate. - 4.
 "CASS audit" describes the work performed by a "CASS auditor" in providing a client assets report to the FCA.
-Strictly such engagements are assurance engagements rather than audit engagements; however, the terms "CASS audit" and "CASS auditor" are used because they are commonly used and well understood expressions.
+Strictly, such engagements are assurance engagements rather than audit engagements; however, the terms "CASS audit" and "CASS auditor" are used because they are commonly used and well understood expressions.
 The use of these expressions is not intended to change the nature of the engagement to that of an audit. - 5.
-More specifically the Standard establishes requirements with respect to: - a.
+More specifically, the Standard establishes requirements with respect to: - a.
 The process for forming, and the expression of, reasonable assurance opinions; - b.
 The process for forming, and the expression of, limited assurance opinions; - c.
-The provision of reasonable assurance to the FCA with respect to a firm's proposed adoption of : - i.
+The provision of reasonable assurance to the FCA with respect to a firm's proposed adoption of: - i.
 The alternative approach to client money segregation; and - ii.
-The non-standard method of client money reconciliation1; and - d.
-CASS auditor confirmations in respect of non-statutory client money trusts. - 6.
-This Standard is the material published by the Financial Reporting Council2 referred to in SUP 3.10.5B G, that deals specifically with the client assets report which the auditor is required to submit to the FCA, to which the FCA would expect CASS auditors to have regard. - 7.
-The Client Asset Assurance Standard contains references to, and extracts from, certain legislation and the CASS, SUP and SYSC rules of the FCA.
-These references are not intended to provide CASS auditors with the requisite knowledge of that legislation or those Rules.
-CASS auditors should have the requisite knowledge of those FCA rules
+A non-standard method of client money reconciliation; and - d.
+CASS auditor confirmations in respect of non-statutory client money trusts.

-1 In this Standard CASS auditor's reports on adoption of the alternative approach to client money segregation and the non-standard method of client money reconciliation are collectively referred to as "Special Reports".
+In this Standard CASS auditor's reports on adoption of the alternative approach to client money segregation and the non-standard method of client money reconciliation are collectively referred to as "Special Reports".